Set 4 ARIMA

 \[\begin{align} H_0&: \delta = 0 \\ H_A&: \delta \neq 0 \end{align}\]

 The test statistic has a specific distribution simply known as the Dickey–Fuller table, which is used to find the p-value.
-We want to reject the null hypothesis of non-stationarity.
+We want to reject the null hypothesis (small p-value) of non-stationarity.

-The Augmented Dickey-Fuller test looks for evidence that an AR(p) process has a unit root (an underlying random walk process).
+The Augmented Dickey-Fuller Test (ADF) looks for evidence that an AR(p) process has a unit root (an underlying random walk process).

 The null hypothesis is that the time series has a unit root, that is, it has a random walk component.